mcsorkun/ChemPlot/README.md

 You can find the detailed features and examples in the following link: [User Manual](https://chemplot.readthedocs.io/en/latest/).

-## Web application
+## Web Application

 ChemPlot is also available as a web application.
-You can use it by following [this link](https://share.streamlit.io/mcsorkun/chemplot-web/main/web_app_chemplot.py).
+You can use it at the following link: [Web Application](https://share.streamlit.io/mcsorkun/chemplot-web/main/web_app_chemplot.py).

 ## Installation